Custom AI Development: Cost, ROI, Process (2026 Guide)

 Deployment choices depend on privacy, latency, and infrastructure needs.
 Omdena supports cloud, on-prem, edge, and hybrid setups.
 Monitoring covers performance, drift, cost, and compliance.
 Rollout and user adoption are planned intentionally, not treated as afterthoughts.

-How Nexus Supports This Step
+How Umaku Supports This Step

-Nexus provides a unified view of deployment tasks and dependencies.
+Umaku provides a unified view of deployment tasks and dependencies.
 Monitoring and quality agents flag drift, anomalies, and risks early.
 Operational readiness is tracked alongside development progress.
 This reduces surprises at launch.

 Step 7: Knowledge Transfer and Operational Ownership